You’ve probably spent two years dreading your baby turning two.

 Everything they do is innocently reported back to you, including allowing extra television and contraband chocolate before bed.

-Yep, you’ll hear about it all, so get practising your disapproving face now.
+Yep, you’ll hear about it all, so get practicing your disapproving face now.

 #3: They’ve Stolen Your Moves